cleavr/cleaverdocs/content/guides/umami.md

 **Username:** admin
 **Password:** umami

-## Step 5 (optional if you went for option 2 in step 3)
+## Step 5: Optional if you went for option 2 in step 3 above

-Head over to the **Code**-Tab in you forked umami repository.
+Head over to the **Code**-Tab in your forked umami repository.

-Change into the `.github/workflows` directory and add a new file `sync-to-fork.yml`:
+Go into the `.github/workflows` directory and add a new file `sync-to-fork.yml` and add the following contents:

 ```
 name: Sync Fork